Feature Story Sunday, December 14, 2014

 Drivers didn't even need to get out of their vehicle to make a donation to the local food bank on Saturday.
 Below, councillor Chris Kloot quietly tucks some cash into a kettle.

-and it took donating food to a whole new level.
+that matter, and it took donating food to a whole new level.

 You could say that "Food Mob" was invented by Chris Reitzma, School District 33 Work Experience teacher.
 He saw a photo of empty skids in the Salvation Army food storage warehouse and decided to do something to help.
 So, he got together with Care and Share Centre manager Tim Bohr, and the rest is history.